tsabunkar/all_about_linux/readme.md

 - Recursive ownership change option (Cacade) : -R
 - chown root <file_name/direc> (Changing to root user)
 - chgrp root <file_name/direc> (Changing to root group)

+---

+# Access Control List (ACL)

+- ACL provides an additional, more flexible permission mechanism for file systems.
+It is desgined to assist the UNIX file permissions.
+ACL allows you to give permissions for any user or group to any disc resource.
+- Use of ACL :
+  - Think of a scenario in which a particular user is not a member of group created by you but still you want to give some read or write access, how can you do it without making user a member of group, here comes in picture access control lists, ACL helps us to do this trick.
+  - Bascially, ACLs are used to make flexible permission mechianism in Linux.
+  - From Linux man pages, ACLs are used to define more fine-grained discretionary access right for files and directories.
+  - Commands to assign and remove ACL permissions are :
+    - setfacl and getfacl
+- List of commands for setting up ACL:
+  1. To add permssion for user
+  - \$ setfacl -m u:user:rwx /path/to/file
+  2. To add permissions for a group
+  - \$ setfacl -m g:group:rw /path/to/file
+  3. To allow all files or directories to inherit ACL enteries from the directory it is within
+  - \$ setfacl -dm "entry" /path/to/file
+  4. To remove a specific entry
+  - \$ setfacl -x u:user /path/to/file (for a specific user)
+  5. To remove all entries
+  - \$ setfacl -b path/to/file (for all users)
+- NOTE :
+  - As you assign the ACL permission to a file/directory it adds + sign at the end of the permssion
+  - Setting w permission with ACL does not allow to remove a file
+- CMD :
+  - \$ sudo su
+  - \# cd /
+  - \# cd tmp
+  - \# touch tx
+  - \# ls -l tx
+  - \# getfacl tx
+  - Currently u are root, but if you want tejas user to give write permission to this file tx -> we can perform this by ACl. note : rightnow 'tejas' is one the user in the root so he falls under OTHER, thus e cannot just directly and give write access to OTHER then all the users in the root will be able access with write permission
+  - (open new terminal log as tejas)
+    - \$ cd /
+    - \$ cd tmp
+    - \$ ls -l tx
+    - \$ vi tx (read only)
+  - \# setfacl -m u:tejas:rw /tmp/tx
+  - \# getfacl /tmp/tx (now go and check in other terminal)
+  - (To remove this permission from tejas)
+  - \# setfacl -x u:tejas /tmp/tx
+  - \# setfacl -b /tmp/tx (to remove permission from all the users)
+  - (Now other users like tejas cannot delete this file) \$ rm tx

+---

+# Help commands

+- There are 3 types of help commands
+  - 'whatis' command
+  - command --help
+  - 'man' command (man -> manual)
+- \$ whatis ls
+- \$ whatis pwd
+- \$ ls --help
+- \$ chmod --help
+- \$ man ls
+- \$ man pwd

+---

+NOTE : Shortcuts -> TAB Completion and Up Arrow

+- Hitting TAB key completes the avaliable commands, files or direcotries.
+To see all the files/directory which starts with particular characters pres TAB twice
+- Hitting up arrow key on the keyboard returns the last command ran.

+---